Parent Information -

 Supporting children to be emotionally resilient – Top tips:

-We were very interested to hear about the ‘Reading Well for children’ from the library around children’s wellbeing and Mental Health.
-The collection of books are avaiable now in all North Somerset libraries and can be borrowed for FREE!
-Get down to your local library this half term.
+‘Reading Well for children’ from the library around children’s wellbeing and Mental Health.
+The collection of books are available now in all North Somerset libraries and can be borrowed for FREE!
+Get down to your local library!
 More information can be found in leaflets available in the school foyers or at your local library.

 Children and staff have enjoyed exploring our feelings display this week as part of Children’s Mental Health Week.